AKSW/cubeviz.ontowiki/README.md

 ## CubeViz compared to other tools

-(Last updated 2015-11-30)
+*(Last updated 2015-11-30)*

 We created a comparison of CubeViz and other tools, which are supporting DataCube vocabulary.
-It is based on the support of elements which are mentioned in the vocabulary. *If you encounter erros or wanna mention something, please make a pull request, create an issue or send us an email.*
+It is based on the support of elements which are mentioned in the vocabulary.
+The purpose of that overview is to provide users, who are interested in using CubeViz, further information of its DataCube vocabulary supportin comparison to other tools.

+*If you encounter erros or wanna mention something, please make a pull request, create an issue or send us an email.*

 `(✓)` - Similar like CubeViz but not equivalent